Meta Explains The Best Astrophotography Tips For Beginner Photographers

 Use an SkyTracker avoids having to use the 500 Rule, wide angle lenses and short shutter times.
 With a Tracker, you can keep the shutter open as long as possible, until star trails start to show up, ie: 1 to 2 minutes vs. 20 seconds.

 As the earth moves, the tracker will slowly move in the opposite direction, keeping you focused on what you are shooting.
 Having a much longer shutter speed (Minutes vs. Seconds) allows in more light, details and color, and you can use much a Lower ISO for Less Noise.
 You also don’t have to use your widest angle lens or a full frame camera.
 You can use any lens you want, up to a 70–200mm, or to the 6.6 lb gear limit of the tracker.
-If you want to take your astrophotography to the next level for about $300, consider buying a Tracker.
+If you want to take your astrophotography to the next level, consider buying a Tracker.
 Refer to the iOptron SkyTracker Pro Manual for Setup Information.

-Helpful Astrophotography Links
+Meta’s Astrophotography Links

 iOptron SkyTracker Pro Manual